DCully/carputiem/README.md

 This project depends on the wiringPi library (www.wiringpi.com) and C++11.

 TODO:

-- test setUpObdScreens and use it to demo entire the front end

-- build hardware layer, make program start automatically

-Longer term stuff:

 1) make cursor invisible and place a special character on the cursored spot

-2) improve support for different communication protocols in ObdSerial

-3) add more screens for different pieces of info from the car
+2) add more screens for DTCs interpretation

-4) add a music player
+3) add a music player

-5) customize linux to make it boot faster